 - New Employer Rate

-An employer with a high UI rate files a registration form requesting a new employer account number, which has a lower rate (new employers pay 3.4 percent in California), then the payroll is transferred to the new account.
+An employer with a high UI rate files a registration form requesting a new employer account number, which has a lower rate (new employers pay 3.4 percent in California).
+The payroll is then transferred to the new account.

 - Reporting Under a Client's Employer Account Number

-An employee leasing company or professional employer organization with a high UI rate shifts its payroll to the account number of one of its clients with a lower UI rate.
+An employee leasing company or professional employer organization with a high UI rate moves its payroll to the account number of one of its clients with a lower UI rate.

 - High Plus High Equals Low